 - One letter of recommendation from a shooting coach, mentor, or range safety officer

-The LaValle Scholarship is awarded to devoted and disciplined students of the arts majoring in a Creative Arts discipline (Studio Art, Art History, Digital Arts or Theatre Arts).
+The LaValle Creative Arts Scholarship is awarded to devoted and disciplined students of the arts majoring in a Creative Arts discipline (Studio Art, Art History, Digital Arts or Theatre Arts).
 LaValle Scholar-Artists will demonstrate a passion for honing their talent in a liberal arts setting.
 Their application materials will establish that they have tremendous potential to interpret the world around them and to communicate that interpretation in a particular art medium.
+This full scholarship is awarded to first-year, transfer or FTIC students.

 To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15) or Rolling Decision plan.
 The deadline to submit this scholarship application is December 1.